apache/airflow/contributing-docs/10_working_with_git.rst

 providing a better alternative to the merge workflow.
 We've therefore written a short guide for those who would like to learn it.

+Rebasing is a good practice recommended to follow for all code changes.

 As of February 2022, GitHub introduced the capability of "Update with Rebase" which make it easy to perform rebase straight in the GitHub UI, so in cases when there are no conflicts, rebasing to latest version